RobertSandiford/video-site-docker/README.md

-# Tested S3 file uploads and downloads
+# Node.js backend with S3 uploads/downloads and Jest tests

 Using:
 - Node.js